Kodcentrum/Scratchuppgifter-v3/Side by Side_Fantasiinstrument_ENG_v2/README.md

 >**WHAT SHOULD BE DONE?**

 The video above explains how to:
-- Remove the cat sprite
+- Click on the tab Costumes
-- Choose a new sprite
+- Draw a closed mouth onto the first costume of your sprite
-- Choose a new background
+- Draw an opened mouth onto the second costume of your sprite

 <br>
 >**STEP-BY-STEP INSTRUCTIONS:**